-Your Thai clients will just remit payment as you complete milestones, and there will be no other Thai compliance steps for either of you.
+Your Thai clients will just remit payment as you complete milestones.
+Also, there will be no other Thai compliance steps for either of you.
 You will pay taxes at home and are free to work with clients from other countries at the same time.

 How do I stay compliant while contracting in Thailand?

-As you are contracting in Thailand, you will be concerned about compliance with law and regulations.
+As you are contracting in Thailand, you will be concerned about compliance with laws and regulations.
 Your primary compliance risks are:

 - Meeting tax and social contribution requirements